PrabinaMeher/PlantDRP/README.md

 This repository contains R code to run plantDRP tool from command line or R interface.
 A test file is provided for users to run and validate this script.

 # Requirements
-R (any version of R as long as the required packages compatible to specific R version are installed)
+R (4.02 and above as long as the required packages compatible to specific R version are installed)
 ## R packages
 ### From CRAN
     xgboost